Future Tenses ESL Games, Activities and Worksheets

 The Future You

-ESL Will and Going To Activity - Grammar and Speaking: Gap-fill, Forming, Asking and Answering Questions From Prompts - Pre-intermediate (A2) - 35 minutes
+ESL Future Tenses Activity - Grammar and Speaking: Gap-fill, Forming, Asking and Answering Questions From Prompts - Pre-intermediate (A2) - 25 minutes

 Here is an engaging future tenses speaking activity to help students practice the future forms: will, be going to and the present continuous.
-Students begin by completing sentences on the worksheet with verbs in brackets with will, be going to or the present continuous.
-Next, students prepare questions they need to ask in order to find people who the sentences are true for.
-Students then go around asking the questions to their classmates, e.g. 'Are you meeting a friend after class?'
+Students begin by completing sentences with will, be going to or the present continuous and verbs in brackets.
+Students then go around the class asking the questions to their classmates in order to find people who the sentences are true for, e.g. 'Are you meeting a friend after class?'
 When a student finds someone who answers 'yes' to a question, the student writes down their name to complete the sentence and asks a follow-up question to gain more information, noting down the answer in the last column.
 When everyone has finished, students give feedback to the class on what they found out by reading their completed sentences and giving extra information.

 The Future You Preview